garthmortensen/timeseries-api/README.md

 TODO: i have endpoints for a pipeline, which is probably passing dfs, and modular endpoints, which might best return dictionaries. think about what each endpoint should return.

+FIXME: Architectural overview C4 is bad.
+Frontend interfaces with the API, not the py package!

 ### Architectural Overview

 ```mermaid